Who are the greeters?

 • Free of charge

-Meeting a greeter is free.
+Meeting a greeter is free of charge.

 • No discrimination